rpm-software-management/dnf-plugins-core/doc/bootc.rst

     Allow package to replace files from other packages (valid on the install subcommand).

 ``-r``, ``--reboot``
-    Initiate a reboot after operation is complete (valid on the install subcommand).
+    Initiate a reboot after operation is complete (valid on the install and remove subcommands).

 ``--allow-inactive``
-    Allow inactive package requests (valid on the install subcommand).
+    Allow inactive package requests (valid on the install and remove subcommands).

 ``--idempotent``
-    Do nothing if package already (un)installed (valid on the install subcommand).
+    Do nothing if package already (un)installed (valid on the install and remove subcommands).

 ``--unchanged-exit-77``
-    If no overlays were changed, exit 77 (valid on the install subcommand).
+    If no overlays were changed, exit 77 (valid on the install and remove subcommands).

 ``--peer``
-    Force a peer-to-peer connection instead of using the system message bus (valid on the status and install subcommands).
+    Force a peer-to-peer connection instead of using the system message bus (valid on the status, install, and remove subcommands).